nonsense-factory/hadamard/README.md

     |       5 | 1, 0, 1 |  [-1,  1, -1,  1] |
     |       6 | 1, 1, 0 |  [-1, -1,  1,  1] |
     |       7 | 1, 1, 1 |  [-1,  1,  1, -1] |

-Note that due to the property of Orthogonalty, you can multiply each codeword with HM (It is NOT necesarry to use the full codebook) to recover the row that the message originally contained in.

 ## Decoding the message